 1944 - The Long Beach Hospital Nurses Residence, Long Beach, Long Island NY.
 Breuer was not yet licensed in New York and formed an association with architect Serge Chermayeff.
 According to the Breuer records at Syracuse, the hospital client forced Breuer to work with an additional architect, Walter Katz, that the hospital had contracted with previously.
 No one was happy about it, and the project went unbuilt.
 Breuer resurrected the residence for the Ferry Cooperative Dormitory at Vassar.

-1945 - The Florida House, Miami Heights FL.
+1945 - aka Florida Beach House, Miami Heights FL.
 Unbuilt.
 Featured in Architectural Record, April 1946.

 1946 - The Small House Competition plans.
 Unbuilt.